Selected Projects

 A feminist-inspired social, computational, and legal contract for restructuring power asymmetries and center-periphery dynamics to enable improved human agency in individual and collective experiences of algorithmic harms.
 It is a provocation and a speculative imaginary centered on the notions of co-constitution, through participatory mechanisms; accountability, through reparation, apology, and forgiveness; positive friction through enabling meaningful dialogue in the production and resolution of conflict; verification through open-sourced computational tools; and veto-power reflecting the temporal dynamics of how individual and collective experiences of algorithmic harm unfold.
 Read our paper and find out more at: https://termsweservewith.org/

-What has been published about ethical and social science considerations regarding the pandemic outbreak response efforts?
+social science considerations regarding pandemic outbreak response efforts, also recognized

 Bringing awareness to our inherent positionality, we gain new perspectives about the relational nature of (un)intended consequences of AI systems.
 Giving examples from a recent ethnographic study in the intersection of organizational structure and the work on ensuring the responsible development and use of AI, we investigate the so-called socio-technical context - the lived experience of some of the people actively involved in the AI ethics field.
 Learning from the field of Participatory Relational Design, we investigate what can we learn from the design of social movements (specifically in the Global South) about the way we work to ensure better alignment between AI systems and human and ecological well-being.